ZoeWheatcroft/ZoeWheatcroft/README.md

 - 🌱 Right now, I'm working on Unreal and C++
 - 💬 My most recent project is a dialogue web system, posted on my GitHub
 - 📫 You can reach me through my email at zoe.wheatcroft@gmail.com
-- ✨ check out my stuff on itch! https://zoew.itch.io/
+- ✨ check out my published stuff on itch! https://zoew.itch.io/

 ### Experience
 The majority of my experience is in Unity, C# and Java.
 I also know Python and C, and I'm currently building my Unreal and C++ skills.